There are so many variables in custom label printing!

 Perforated rolls means that the liner will be perforated between each label on the roll, which makes it easy to tear the labels cleanly from the roll.
 This type of finishing is useful if you are planning to distribute individual labels or decals at events or in mailings, that sort of thing.

 Finishing stickers as singles is pretty self-explanatory; however there are slight variations to be aware of.
-The terms “kiss-cut” and “die-cut” are commonly applied to this type of finishing, but these words have broader meaning in label printing and not all printers use them exclusively to describe singling stickers.
+The terms “kiss-cut” and “die-cut” are commonly applied to this type of finishing, but these words have broader meaning in label printing and not all printers use them exclusively to describe singled stickers.
 Generally speaking, “kiss-cut” means that the cutting instrument cuts through the substrate to the precise point of the liner but doesn’t slice through the liner.
 “Die-cut” means the use of a die to cut the sticker, as opposed to a blade or laser.
-Many die-cut labels are also kiss-cut, provided the die doesn’t cut through the backing paper.
-However, some people use “die-cut” to describe a singled sticker where the liner has been cut through leaving no evidence of backing paper around the edge of the sticker.
+Labels cut with a die can also be kiss-cut, provided the die doesn’t cut through the backing paper.
+However, many people use “die-cut” to describe a singled sticker where the liner has been cut through leaving no evidence of backing paper around the edge of the sticker.
 In these cases, it is useful to have a score tab so the backing paper can be easily removed from the sticker.

 A “score tab” is a little slit through the liner on the back of the decal or along the side with a waste strip to ease the removal of the sticker from the liner.
 Most bumper stickers are singled and die-cut through the backing sheet, which can be problematic to remove hence the need for a handy score tab.